 Review Process and Decisions

-- The Admissions Committee reviews the application materials listed above along with the student's UW transcript.
+- The faculty members of the Admissions Committee review the application materials listed above, along with the student's UW transcript.

 External Applications (via grad.uw.edu)